deathsheep/CodeChallenge/README.md

 (It will prompt you for a password).
 This installs the tools pip (python package installer) and a virtual environment tool on your system.
 It runs a variety of commands to configure Django from scratch, but feel free to look at it before running to get a better sense of what it does.

+**If you do run into trouble during installation, let us know!**  The setup shouldn't be the part you're spending your time on.
+If it takes more than a few minutes to get set up feel free to reach out to us and we'll see what we can do to get you un-stuck.

 Navigating a browser to localhost:8000 will show you how the site looks to get started, and has a helpful hint or two.
 If you run into problems with the setup, let us know.

 Once you are done, please email us a screenshot of you solution and a link to a git repository (or some other code-sharing link).